Stepavly/parser-generator/README.md

 - ### Inheriting of variables

 After the rule name you may write list of inherited variables for the rule separated by comma.
-These variables will be passed to the rule when it's parsing started.
+These variables will be passed to the rule when it's parsing starts.

 Inherited variables for the rule is the union of inherited variables for each rule instance.